Understanding Event Parsing with a Provider Manifest

-Message Analyzer traces are based on ETW providers, which operate in an infrastructure that enables you to capture ETW events on your system.
+Message Analyzer traces are based on ETW Providers, which operate in an infrastructure that enables you to capture ETW events on your system.
 For Message Analyzer to be able to parse ETW messages from a particular provider, it must have a manifest for that provider.
 The manifest is a configuration file that defines the schema or format of the data that is delivered by the provider.
-When starting a Live Trace Session that is configured to use a specific system ETW provider, Message Analyzer typically obtains the required system manifest from the .exe or .dll of the registered provider component and builds an OPN description to represent its messages.
+When starting a Live Trace Session that is configured to use a specific system ETW provider, Message Analyzer typically obtains the required system manifest from the .exe or .dll of the registered provider component and builds an OPN description (parser) to represent its messages.
 This OPN description is then compiled and temporarily loaded into the Runtime so it can parse the ETW messages.
-If a trace file is saved and then transferred to another system, that system may not have the same provider components or component versions necessary to enable parsing of the ETW messages.
+If a trace file is saved and then transferred to another system, that system may not have the same provider components, component versions, or an appropriate provider manifest that is needed to enable parsing of the ETW messages.

 This issue can be resolved in either of the following ways: